 Easy Payment Plan

 Deposit of 20% upon acceptance of an offer of a place.
-Balance to be paid in 8 payments of 10% due on 25th of the month commencing the first month after the programme commences.
+Balance to be paid in 10 payments of 8% due on 1st of the month commencing the first month after the programme commences.
 Exam registration fees are included in the Easy Payment Plan.

 Includes one off instalment fee of €295.00.
 Payments scheduled every 1 month(s).